-Once you’ve submitted your constitution to SIL and they’ve approved it, you can register your club here.
+Once you’ve submitted your constitution to Student Engagement and they’ve approved it, you can register your club here.
 This form is also found under the “Documents and Forms” link.

 Congratulations!
 You have officially created a club!
 Here’s a few other logistics you need to complete:

 - Create an email account for your club.
 The form can be found here.